MSE250/Plotting-Guidebook-for-MSE-250/README.md

 2. Use Google to search for your issue; many others may have encountered the same problem.

-3. Discuss with others and don't hesitate to experiment (your computer won't explode, probably).
+3. Discuss with others and have a try (your computer won't explode, probably).

 4. Try using other software for data processing, such as OriginLab, R, Excel (Not recommended for processing large amounts of data).